-21 pimNeighborLoss pimNeigh- borIfIndex ipmr Signifies the loss of adjacency with a neighbor device.
+21 pimNeighborLoss pimNeighborIfIndex borIfIndex borIfIndex borIfIndex with a neighbor device.
 This trap is generated when the neighbor time expires and the switch has no other neighbors on the same interface with a lower IP address than itself.
-NaishhauIffadau The makes of iffu day for the interfee ah thia DIM a si shh an pimNeighborIfIndex-The value of ifIndex for the interface used to reach this PIM neighbor.
-Note: This trap is not supported on OmniSwitch 6600 Family switches.
+21 pimNeighborLoss ipmr with a neighbor device.
+This trap is generated when the neighbor time expires and the switch has no other neighbors on the same interface with a lower IP address pimNeighborIfIndex-The value of ifIndex for the interface used to reach this PIM neighbor.

 No. Trap Name Objects Family Description 22 dvmrpNeighborLoss dvmrpInterface- LocalAddress dvmrpNeigh- borState ipmr A 2-way adjacency relationship with a neighbor has been lost.
-This trap is generated when the neighbor state changes from "active" to "one-way," "ignor- ing" or "down."
+This trap is generated when the neighbor state changes from "active" to "one-way," "ignoring" or "down."
 The trap is sent only when the switch has no other neighbors on the same interface with a lower IP address than itself.